rhysmcneill/rhysmcneill/README.md

 ## Currently Building

 - 🤖 Actively building an agentic AI skills library called [agentic-ai-library](https://github.com/rhysmcneill/agentic-ai-library) for standardizing and orchestrating AI agent behavior across companies, projects, teams and repositories.
-- 🛡️ Contributing to [Skylos](https://github.com/duriantaco/skylos), Open-Source Python, TypeScript and Golang SAST, Dead Code Detection, and AI Code Security
+- 🛡️ Contributing to and building opensource software to help the world be a better place.
+Check out my most recent opensource tool [ssmctl](https://github.com/rhysmcneill/ssmctl).
 - ⌨️ I am a core contributor and maintainer of [Typo](https://github.com/yuluo-yx/typo), a fully Open-Source Golang CLI that is replacing TheFuck - It does what it says, fixes all your CLI typos.
 - 🚀 GitOps pipelines with ArgoCD and help OSS projects set up release pipelines via GitHub Actions